xmacex/xmacex.github.io/README.md

 ## In press

 - A critical code studies thing.
-- A lexicon entry thing.
+- A media praxis thing.

 ## Other formats